Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes: Experiments

-The experimental results on VOC and COCO are reported in Table~\ref{tab:benchmark}.
-It can be observed that noisy bounding box annotations significantly reduce the performance of vanilla object detectors like FasterRCNN and RetinaNet, especially at high box noise levels.
+\textbf{Benchmark Results.} Benchmark results are reported in Table~\ref{tab:benchmark}.
+It can be observed that noisy bounding box annotations significantly reduce the performance of vanilla object detectors like FasterRCNN, especially at high box noise levels.
 Moreover, Co-teaching and SD-LocNet can only marginally improve detection performance, showing that small-loss sample selection and sample weight assignment are not decent solutions for handling noisy bounding boxes.
 Besides, even with better label assignment, FreeAnchor still underperforms in such a challenging task.
 It is worth noting that KL Loss is a competitive method that also improves the interpretability of detectors.
 Moreover, OA-MIL adopts a MIL-based training strategy by iteratively constructing object-level bags, attaining better detection performance than the aforementioned methods.

-As shown in Table~\ref{tab:benchmark}, the proposed DISCO, which aims to model spatial distributions of proposals to calibrate the corrupt supervision signals, achieves state-of-the-art performance on these two benchmarks.
-When encountering low noise levels (i.e., $10\%$ and $20\%$), DISCO is able to perform competitively.
+Our DISCO, which aims to calibrate the corrupt supervision signals caused by noisy bounding boxes, achieves SOTA performance on these two benchmarks.
 Notably, it can significantly outperform the existing methods at high noise levels (i.e., $30\%$ and $40\%$), showing that our method is more robust to noisy bounding boxes.
 Specifically, compared with OA-MIL, DISCO attains $+1.5\text{AP}_{50}$ and $+4.9\text{AP}_{50}$ improvement on VOC at the $30\%$ and $40\%$ noise levels respectively.
-Moreover, DISCO can also achieve $+2.6\text{AP}$, $+3.1\text{AP}_{50}$, and $+4.0\text{AP}_{75}$ improvement on COCO at the $40\%$ noise level.
-It is also worth noting that DISCO is more effective for relatively small objects which are usually treated as hard cases in object detection.
+DISCO can also achieve $+2.6\text{AP}$, $+3.1\text{AP}_{50}$, and $+4.0\text{AP}_{75}$ improvement on COCO at the $40\%$ noise level.

+\textbf{Additional Evaluations.} To further demonstrate the effectiveness of DISCO, We compare it with OA-MIL in more settings other than those included in \cite{liu2022robust}.
+The additional evaluations include two aspects (see Table~\ref{tab:coco_add}): 1) Performance on COCO at $10\%$ and $30\%$ noise levels: Compared to OA-MIL, DISCO can still achieve SOTA performance in additional noisy settings on COCO, suggesting its flexibility for various noise levels; 2) Performance on the original VOC and COCO (\textit{i.e.}, the noise level is set to $0\%$): Without manually introducing noise, DISCO can still provide performance improvement on original datasets, especially on VOC, showing that it has the potential to be generalized to real-world noisy scenarios.